VelvetOrg/3D-Game-Engine/README.md

 ---

-This project has goals to be implemented:
+This project's goals to be implemented:

 - [x] Input manager
 - [x] Sound system with Open AL